intervinn/weak/README.md

 implements manual memory allocation using syscalls, memory leaks guaranteed!

+this library is expected to be more unsafe and slow due to usage of syscalls

 almost everything in the library is stack-allocated except for binary endings used to turn values into byte arrays, but some day ill find a better alternative